moderndatacompany/dataos.info/docs/resources/database/how_to_guide/how_to_create_a_streamlit_application_of_database_on_dataos.md

 ## Create the Database manifest

-Following the schema setup, we will create a database resource based on the schema.
+Following the schema setup, we will create a Database Resource based on the schema.

 ```yaml title="product_database.yaml"
 --8<-- "examples/resources/database/use_case/product_database.yml"